 - Cultural views of disability (D4D) – the ways in which people are included or excluded across society/ societies

 Our PhD studentship will support you in planning and developing your career.

-You will have the opportunity work with academic staff in a range of teaching, learning and assessment activities to support student learning.
+You'll have the opportunity work with academic staff in a range of teaching, learning, and assessment activities to support student learning.
 Teaching will be paid at current University Graduate Teaching Assistant hourly rates.
 In addition, you can gain HEA accreditation (AFHEA) by taking the first part of the University’s Postgraduate Certificate in Higher Education.